I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

 if the layer is already in conf/bblayers.conf and add the layer if it is missing.

-For example to add the Chromium browser on top of core-image-x11, you need to add the following two lines to the BBLAYERS variable in bblayers.conf (probably before the meta-f+s line)
+For example to add the Chromium browser on top of core-image-x11, the following two lines need to be present in the BBLAYERS variable in bblayers.conf.
+(This should be the case if you set up the build directory with fsl-setup-release.sh like shown above.)

   ${BSPDIR}/sources/meta-openembedded/meta-gnome \
   ${BSPDIR}/sources/meta-browser \